-The Untitled: Intro to Site 17
+The Forever Museum Archive_The Untitled: Intro to Site 17

 The Untitled: Intro to Site 17 is a work that I began during a research trip to Libya in 2011.
 It marked the beginning of objects relating to an essay titled “Forever Museum Archive” that I began during that trip abroad.
 The essay deals with the manifestations of museum objects as existing in a “forever” space--artifacts as time capsules and anchor points within a non-linear historical format.
 It presents systems of museum displays that I witnessed in various western and non-western museums.
 I utilize mould-making, lathes and readymade objects to create varying degrees of authorship.
 I am very interested in having objects that are not aesthetically attached to the hand of one particular maker.
-Instead it alludes to a workshop or pre-industrial craftsmanship.
-The installation consists of 11 components, 9 of which are sculptures.
+Instead, it alludes to a workshop or pre-industrial craftsmanship.
+The installation consists of eleven components, nine of which are sculptures.

 This large image depicts a 2nd-century mosaic tile located at Sabratha Museum in Libya.
 The photograph is 13ft x 19ft and is created in darkroom process--a reference to outdated tourists' guides that I witnessed at various site museums in Libya.

 Depicts a detailed image of a copper lion.
 Originally a screenshot of an item on eBay.com, it is mounted on a 3ft x 3ft glass.

 The various plaster works were created with moulds and lathes.
 They serve as templates of historical objects that were present in Italian-era museums in Libya.
 The rectangular plaster works carry an imprint of my bare knees.
 It attempts to reveal aspects of the fetishistic and spiritual within the "museological" space.